mahammi/Simon-Says/README.md

 # Simon-Says

-A website where you can play Simon Says, in which you must copy and memorize a colour sequence.
+A website where you can play Simon Says, in which you must copy and memorize a randomized colour sequence.

 Happy gaming. :-)